scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

 .. | 256 |  5629 |
 .. | 512 |  10239 |

-To provide evidence for these points, let's run two experiments: one that varies the batch size increasing schedule, and one that varies the number of workers for a constant batch size.
-The first set of experiments will mirror the experiments by Smith et al. :cite:`smith2017`.
+To provide evidence for these points, let's run one set of experiments that varies the batch size increase schedule.
+These experiments will mirror the experiments by Smith et al. :cite:`smith2017`.
+Additionally, let's ensure that our software accelerates model training as the number of GPUs increase.

 We train each batch size increase schedule once, and then write the historical performance to disk.
 This reduces the need for many GPUs, and allows us to